Trainees & Scholars

 Kendra Royston, PhD, Postdoctoral Fellow, Hematology/Oncology

-Doctoral degree: PhD in Biology, University of Alabama
+Doctoral degree: PhD in Biology, University of Alabama at Birmingham

 Current research interests: Cancer disparities, nutrition, epigenetics, bio-markers, and prevention.